Response Times and How You Can Help

 Fire Safety and Prevention

-Since 1960, Fox Valley Fire and Safety has worked to help keep all kinds of structures safe from fire, from our humble beginnings with providing and maintaining fire extinguishers, to today where we design, install and maintain advanced systems.
+Since 1960, Fox Valley Fire and Safety has worked to help keep all kinds of structures safe from fire, from our humble beginnings with providing and maintaining fire extinguishers, to today where we install and maintain advanced systems.
 The landscape of fire protection has grown to include advanced fire alarm, elevator recall, mass notifications, emergency notification, access systems, security, engineered suppression systems, wireless radio monitoring, vehicle suppression systems, commercial cooking fire systems, emergency lighting, and sprinkler system service.

-Fox Valley Fire & Safety has the knowledge and experience to design, install, and keep those systems maintained so they work properly when needed.
+Fox Valley Fire & Safety has the knowledge and experience to install, and keep those systems maintained so they work properly when needed.
 After all, those few seconds or minutes seem much longer in the event of a fire.

 To learn more about fire protection options, contact our team today.